learn-co-curriculum/programming-univbasics-nds-nested-arrays-iteration-lab/README.md

 ## Conclusion

-Congratulations.
+Congratulations!
 You've learned three important data processing tasks with matrices and Ruby:

-* Print every element in the grid
+1. Print every element in the grid
-* Gather some of the elements that match a given criterion to a new `Array`
+1. Gather some of the elements that match a given criterion into a new `Array`
-* Gather all the elements to create a single value
+1. Gather all the elements to create a single value

 In the lab, we're going to ask you to adapt these "reference implementations" to do some drills.
 It's awesome to know that you don't need anything more